khayore/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that Adds /action to the PATH. /action should be the last directory
+A script that counts the number of directories in the PATH